portbound/portbound/README.md

 # 👋 Hi, I'm jake

-> A programmer, a husband, and a father
+> A programmer, husband, and father
 >
 > Currently employed as a .NET engineer